kshaffer/courses/materials/mt4-RiteOfSpringAnalysis.md

 <iframe src="https://embed.spotify.com/?uri=spotify:track:0oUjDxNRNHDBBPR6xOOmvv" width="300" height="80" frameborder="0" allowtransparency="true"></iframe>

+## In class on Monday/Tuesday, April 20/21

+First, while listening to the piece, think about how you would approach the following general questions:

+- What is the form of the passage?
+- What does the title mean?
+- Which theories/tools do you have at your disposal that are likely to reveal something interesting or important about the piece?

+We will discuss these briefly as a whole class.

-**In class on Monday, March 17,** try to answer the following questions (first as an individual, then in a group of 2–3, finally as a whole class).
-Once you begin work as a group, add your answers to the class [Google Doc](https://docs.google.com/a/colorado.edu/document/d/1w6LeflaNZx6oIWM9EQ96EKqsv-DyNpe-uhyEsTgptq0/edit?usp=sharing) (accessible only when logged in with CU account).
+Then, try to answer the following questions (first as an individual, then in a group of 3–4 people).
+Once you begin work as a group, add your answers to the class Google Doc for this piece (accessible only when logged in with CU account): [Monday/Wednesday's doc](https://docs.google.com/a/colorado.edu/document/d/1BagsBPuRhcbtRViGAe7JvQSNFWQEMjO1yf_X0tCjShs/edit?usp=sharing), [Tuesday/Thursday's doc](https://drive.google.com/open?id=12a9FNxDagG6AOOIHhLiZrFvYcZH08sYGY5nRfbjyhg0&authuser=0).

 - Find an example of each of the following (please do not duplicate another group's answer):
   - A diatonic melody.